 The typical guzheng you will see is based on a 1965 design patented by the Dūnhuáng company (敦煌).
-It is broad enough for 21 strings and the bridge at the tail is an S-shape.
+It is broad enough for 21 strings and the bridge at the tail is in the shape of an “S”.
 It is the most popular version in part because of the elegant utility of its design.

 Guzhengs are commonly tuned to the pentatonic scale.
-The two most common keys are The key of D: ABDF#E and the key of G: ABDGE.
+The two most common keys are The key of D: ABDEF# and the key of G: ABDEG.
 C and F notes are achieved by pressing a B or G(or F#) string when it is struck.

 Scholars debate how guzheng came about.
 Some say it was based on a zither made out of a single board, some say it was based on one made from bamboo, and others say it developed independently.

 Most modern guzheng have 21 or more strings but 16 and 18-string guzheng are still made.
 100 years ago instruments with 16 metal strings were the most popular.
 Nylon-coated metal strings were invented in the 1950s and are the current favorite.

 You can find zithers today with anything from 12-26 strings.
 Chinese zithers as a category have ranged from 5 to 50 strings and used to be strung with silk.

 Have more than 90 seconds?

 Chinese Instruments are classified by the material they were made of.
 For those made of multiple materials the sound-producing material seems to be what ruled.
 The categories are: